crs4/pydoop/docs/for_dumbo_users.rst

    standard input/output.
 The programming style is therefore rather awkward, especially in the case of reducers, where developers must manually handle key switching.
 More importantly, there is no way to write a Python RecordReader, RecordWriter or Partitioner.
-Before Hadoop 0.21, Streaming had the additional limitation of only being able to process UTF-8 text records
+In Hadoop versions prior to 0.21, Streaming has the additional limitation of only being able to process UTF-8 text records;

 #.
 Jython is a Java implementation of the Python language: the
    standard C implementation, in cases where ambiguity may arise, is